FormulaMonks/fe-exercise/README.md

 - [ ] Add a questionairre completion indicator.
 - [ ] Handle avatar loading errors, make them look nicer.
 - [ ] Add a view for feedback you have received.
 - [ ] Fix the background style.
-Right now it depends on the page length, so when a user navigates between different pages, the bottom right corner of the background shifts aorund.
+Right now it depends on the page length, so when a user navigates between different pages, the bottom right corner of the background shifts around.
 - [ ] Add a feedback period selector.